-The breath-taking beauty of Skye and the Scottish Highlands provide the kind of back drop in which young people can thrive and while our programme is based around fun, there is also a serious side to it.
+The breath-taking beauty of the Scottish Highlands and Islands provide the kind of back drop in which young people can thrive and while our programme is based around fun, there is also a serious side to it.
 We want our young participants to experience the thrill of helping a friend succeed, of discovering that they have skills they never knew they had and of finding out that working as a team doesn't just benefit the individual but everyone.

 Our annual programme brings the best out of the young people who attend, allowing them to meet with others from a similar background, share their experiences, cares, concerns and successes, while giving them a more positive outlook on their own lives.

-The courses are deliberately intended to give these young people a real break from their own caring responsibilities and a chance to have fun and just enjoy being young.
+The courses are deliberately intended to give these young people a real break from their caring responsibilities and a chance to have fun and just enjoy being young.
 However, there is no doubt that they come away with more self-confidence in their own abilities and a better idea of their potential and some of the possibilities that are open to them.